-- 2.2.3 NPF4 considers that development proposals in rural areas should be suitably scaled, sited and designed to be in keeping with the character of the area and they should consider how the development will contribute towards local living and take into account the transport needs of the development as appropriate for the rural location.
+2.2.3 NPF4 considers that development proposals in rural areas should be suitably scaled, sited and designed to be in keeping with the character of the area and they should consider how the development will contribute towards local living and take into account the transport needs of the development as appropriate for the rural location.
 The applicant has submitted a Planning Statement which sets out that the development would be considered as 'essential infrastructure' under v. of Policy 29.
 NPF4 defines 'essential infrastructure' as 'travel networks identified in the local development plan'.
 The proposals are for a travel network which is identified in the local development plan as a Green Network and the project is also set out within NPF4 as part of a nationally important project.
 The proposals can therefore be regarded as essential infrastructure and would therefore meet the requirements of Policy 29 where they are located outwith the settlement boundary.
-Furthermore, the proposals would provide upgrades to existing routes which would provide sustainable connectivity throughout some rural areas in the River Leven area and the proposals would also provide sustainable access to the natural environment and improvements to existing infrastructure in a sustainable manner all of which is welcomed and would, on balance, be supported given the overriding benefits of the provision of active travel routes which would improve the connectivity of a community in a sustainable manner. - 2.2.4 The proposal would contribute to the viability, sustainability and diversity of rural communities and local rural economy by providing improved connectivity they would have a proven need for a countryside location given they are adjoining existing routes and enhancing the path networks in the area so would comply with FIFEplan Policy 7. - 2.2.5 The proposals include connections to a Safeguarded Employment Land site, as identified within FIFEplan (2017).
+Furthermore, the proposals would provide upgrades to existing routes which would provide sustainable connectivity throughout some rural areas in the River Leven area and the proposals would also provide sustainable access to the natural environment and improvements to existing infrastructure in a sustainable manner all of which is welcomed and would, on balance, be supported given the overriding benefits of the provision of active travel routes which would improve the connectivity of a community in a sustainable manner.

+2.2.4 The proposal would contribute to the viability, sustainability and diversity of rural communities and local rural economy by providing improved connectivity they would have a proven need for a countryside location given they are adjoining existing routes and enhancing the path networks in the area so would comply with FIFEplan Policy 7.

+- 2.2.5 The proposals include connections to a Safeguarded Employment Land site, as identified within FIFEplan (2017).
 Employment use is defined as 'all land identified for business (Class 4) and industrial (Classes 5 and 6) uses' within FIFEplan (2017).
 Safeguarded sites should be safeguarded for continued employment use in accordance with NPF4 Policy 26 and FIFEplan Policy 5.
 Proposals to connect the safeguarded employment site into the surrounding area would not prejudice the employment sites, would increase connectivity and desirability of the sites and would therefore be supported.
 Similarly, there are some areas within the site identified as Protected Open Space FIFEplan (2017).
 However, the proposals involve connectivity through areas of open space to connect them into the surrounding area would not prejudice the areas of open space and instead would increase their use, which is welcomed.
-The proposals would therefore meet the requirements of NPF4 Policy 21 and FIFEplan Policy 3. - 2.2.6 The assessment of the proposal against the principle policies of NPF4 (2023) and FIFEplan (2017) and whether they would accord with policies regarding the safeguarding of employment sites and protected open space would be a determining factor in this application.
+The proposals would therefore meet the requirements of NPF4 Policy 21 and FIFEplan Policy 3. - 2.2.6 In conclusion, it is considered that the proposed active travel network would be acceptable in principle.
+The principle of the active travel route accords with the provisions of the Development Plan subject to further detailed assessment carried out below.